cesarsotovalero/cesarsotovalero.github.io/_posts/2019-10-16-zip-slip-attacks.md

 - Installation scripts and instructions to deploy a target example:
     <https://github.com/cesarsotovalero/zip-slip-exploit-example>

--   Screen cast of the exploit in action: <https://youtu.be/NtC94J7J80Q>

 ## Overview

 The following is a list of vulnerability identifiers: